Trip Introduction

 - Backpack (preferably 40/45 L as per your need)

-- Proper hiking shoes, sandal / flipflop, 1/2 pair of socks, traveling towel
+- Proper hiking shoes, sandals/flipflops, 1/2 pair of socks, traveling towel

-- Basic medicines (eg. Paracetamole, Ibobrufen, Iodine, Bandages, Antifungal ointments etc)
+- Basic medicines (eg. Paracetamol, Ibobrufen, Iodine, Bandages, Antifungal ointments, etc)

-For more detail about packing list; click here though you do not need all the listed items as this is just 3 days hike.
+For more details about the packing list; click here though you do not need all the listed items as this is just 3 day hike.